ID Fellowship Training (Years 1-2)

 Our fellows see inpatients at three institutions: NewYork-Presbyterian/Weill Cornell Medical Center (NYP/Weill Cornell), Hospital for Special Surgery (HSS), and Memorial Sloan-Kettering Cancer Center (MSKCC).

-At NYP, fellows rotate on our General ID consult service, as well as the Transplant Oncology Infectious Diseases service (leukemia, lymphoma, solid organ, and stem cell transplant).
-Fellows perform inpatient HIV consultations under the supervision of experienced HIV practitioners from the Center for Special Studies.
-First-year fellows spend ~10 months on clinical rotations and second-year fellows spend ~2 months, with the majority of this time spent on the inpatient General ID consultation service.
-Fellows are directly supervised by members of the Division of Infectious Diseases.
-ID Pharm.D.'s round daily with the General ID consult team providing invaluable education regarding the appropriate use and monitoring of antimicrobials.
-In addition, medical students and residents are integrated into the team.
+At NYP/Weill Cornell, fellows rotate on our General ID consult service, as well as the Transplant Oncology Infectious Diseases service (leukemia, lymphoma, solid organ, and stem cell transplant).
+The General ID consult service includes exposure to inpatient HIV consultation and opportunistic infection management.
+First-year fellows spend ~10 months on clinical rotations (including electives) and second-year fellows spend ~2 months.
+Fellows are supervised 1:1 by a faculty member of the Division of Infectious Diseases.
+In addition, ID PharmD.'s round daily with the General ID consult team providing invaluable education regarding the appropriate use and monitoring of antimicrobials.
+Other trainees, including medical students and residents (both medical and surgical subspecialty) are integrated into the consult team providing our fellows wonderful clinical teaching experience.

-NYP/Weill Cornell is contiguous with Weill Cornell Medical College, as well as physically connected to the ~200-bed HSS, which provides specialized orthopedic and rheumatologic care with an independent ID division, featuring expert ID faculty with joint appointments at Weill Cornell.
-HSS offers fellows unparalleled exposure to infectious diseases involving bones, joints, and prosthetics.
+NYP/Weill Cornell is contiguous with Weill Cornell Medical College and physically connected to our affiliate, a ~200-bed orthopedic hospital, Hospital for Special Surgery (HSS).
+HSS provides specialized orthopedic and rheumatologic care.
+Its independent ID division has unique expertise in bone and joint infections; all their faculty have joint appointments at Weill Cornell.
+This affiliation offers our fellows unparalleled exposure to infectious diseases involving the musculoskeletal system.

 Clinical microbiology

-Fellows spend two weeks in in our Clinical Microbiology laboratory, which is led by Dr. Lars Westblade (Director) and Dr. Rebecca Marrero Rolon (Associate Director).
-The laboratory performs ~500,000 requested procedures each year and is a major reference laboratory serving the New York City metropolitan area.
+Fellows spend two weeks in in our Clinical Microbiology laboratory, which is led by Dr. Lars Westblade (Director) and Dr. Jamie Marino (Associate Director).
+The laboratory performs ~500,000 procedures each year and is a major reference laboratory serving the New York metropolitan area.
 Fellows can learn how to evaluate all major classes of infectious agents that cause bacterial, mycobacterial, viral, fungal, and parasitic diseases.
 Molecular testing is the most rapidly expanding portion of the laboratory and is incorporated in many areas (e.g., diagnosis of bloodstream infection, meningitis/encephalitis, gastrointestinal disease, respiratory tract infection, sexually transmitted infection, and tuberculosis).
-In addition, the laboratory is centrally involved in the testing effort for COVID-19 and has implemented several assays to detect SARS-CoV-2 in clinical specimens.
 A major research interest of the laboratory is the implementation and evaluation of assays and algorithms for infectious diseases diagnostics and their impact on clinical and financial outcomes.

 Hospital epidemiology